Spring Boot Application Performance Monitoring Using New Relic Tool

 # Default is true.

-enabled: true# Use this property to exclude specific exceptions from being reported as errors
+# Use this property to exclude specific exceptions from being reported as errors

 # by providing a comma separated list of full class names.